 Taking into account the mentioned above, in the second variant (see slide 9) the maximum of the found values of affinity to the standard for all phrases of analyzed text is used in the numerator of calculation formula.
 Herewith the maximal final rank in the collection will be designated to the article with the greatest value of the first variant of estimation related to the same cluster with the value of the second variant of estimation for the same paper.
 The correct application of the given statement assumes the relating to the same cluster the value of the first variant of estimation for an article with a maximal final rank, and maximal value of the first variant of estimation in the collection for paper selection.
-In a case of the absence of an article that meets this requirement, the maximal final rank will be designated to the article with the greatest value of the first variant of estimation in the analyzed collection.
+In a case of the absence of an article with the greatest value of the first variant of the first variant of estimation in the analyzed collection.